 After walking around the old town, we decided to head back to the hotel and get a bit of rest.
 Luckily we could enjoy the pool area with sauna and jacuzzi to relax.
-Before getting off again we stopped by the lounge for a drink and drove (thanks Uber) to the Palace of Culture and Science to watch the sunset.
-It was, of course crowded but definitely worth going. from there we walked to the panorama bar of Marriott’s hotel as it was one of the first skyscraper in the city.
-After getting a drink we went back to the old town for a short walk and a waffle and then went back to the hotel for a deserved night of sleep!
+Before getting off again we stopped by the lounge for a drink.
+Later on, we drove (Uber) to the Palace of Culture and Science to watch the sunset.
+It was, of course crowded but definitely worth going.
+From there we walked to the panorama bar of Marriott’s hotel.
+It happened to be one of the first skyscraper in the city.
+After getting a drink we went back to the old town for a short walk and a waffle.
+Finally then went back to the hotel for a deserved night of sleep!

-Day 2: Saturday started with an amazing breakfast, and as every time we plan on having a long day, we have a large breakfast, that would keep us full until late in the afternoon.
-On our second – and last – day in Warsaw we started to walk towards the Lazienki Park (Royal Park) for a walk over there.
+Saturday started with an amazing breakfast, and as every time we planned on having a long day.
+We enjoyed a large breakfast, that kept us full until late in the afternoon.
+On our second – and last – day in Warsaw we started to walk towards the Lazienki Park (Royal Park).
 On our way we stopped by a bike sharing station and cycled all the way there.
-Saturday happened to be a lot crowded than Friday, and so spending time in the park was a good idea as the park is big enough for us not to be packed with more tourists!
+Saturday happened to be a lot crowded than Friday.
+Spending time in the park was a good idea as the park is big enough for us not to be packed with more tourists!

-Day 3: Sunday-Funday-Travelday!
-The trip was almost over, and our way back to the airport was slightly epic!
-As our flight was taking off at 8.30 AM we needed to be there early enough, and so that is what it takes when you want to travel cheap!
-We left the hotel at around 5 AM with a packed breakfast, drove to the central train station, hopped on a train, and then a bus, straight to the airport.
-The tricky thing is that the station is not really clearly stated – or maybe it is, but in Polish… – and the train’s doors don’t open at each station unless you push the button.
+The tricky thing is that the station is not really announced and the train’s doors don’t open at each station unless you push the button.
 The time for us to find this button, we almost missed the stop!
 After running to the bus, we managed getting on and we got to the airport fairly quickly.
 This time, there wasn’t any delay and we used the same shuttle bus to get to central Stockholm and then home.
 We got back at around 12.30 PM.

-The reason why we didn’t take the same shuttle bus in Warsaw for the way back is due to the schedule and so we would have been in the airport either way too early or way too late.
+The reason why we didn’t take the same shuttle bus in Warsaw for the way back is due to the schedule.
+We would have been in the airport either way too early or way too late.
 There are a lot of taxis and Uber available, but we didn’t want to pay the price they gave us.
 The train+bus option was quite cheap and would bring us there at the perfect time!

 All in all, this weekend in Warsaw happened to be perfectly relaxing and we got to discover a place where we haven’t been before.
 On top of this, it is really affordable, and easy to get from Sweden.
 Such good experience, definitely calls for the next one!

-The prices stated here below are for per person (adults – may contain student discounts), and the currency used here is euro.
+The prices stated here below are for per person (adults), and the currency used here is euro.